epasveer/seer/README.md

 * C++17
 * gdb with "mi" interpreter
 * CMake (3.10 or newer)
-* QT5 (5.15.2 or newer)
-* QT5 QtCharts (5.15.2 or newer)
-* QT as old as 5.9.5 (e.g., Ubuntu 18.04 LTS) is supported but has certain limitations.
+* QT6
+   * Core
+   * Gui
+   * Widgets
+   * PrintSupport
+   * Charts
+   * Svg
-* When building Seer from source, you will need the QT5 "devel" packages installed on your system for your distribution.
+* When building Seer from source, you will need the QT6 "devel" packages installed on your system for your distribution.

 NEWS
 ====